top of page

 • Creative Services & Management Consultant in Hospitality and Healthcare

-• President of an Acupuncture University
+• President of Yo San University of Traditional Chinese Medicine

 • Director of Marketing & Operations, HBO Films

-• Associate Producer, MET Opera
+• Associate Producer, MET Opera telecasts

 • Producer, Ogilvy & Mather Ad Agency

-• Photojournalist in Hong Kong and Tokyo
+• Freelance Photojournalist in Hong Kong and Tokyo

 • Sports photographer & studio manager

-Three years ago, when I transitioned from fulltime caregiver for my now 100-year-old mom, I was free to re-envision my life and contemplate how I might be of service and make a difference.
+Four years ago, when I transitioned from fulltime caregiver for my 100-year-old mom, I was free to re-envision my life and contemplate how I might be of service and make a difference.
 As a lifelong foodie, exercise, nature, and healthy-lifestyle enthusiast with a background in the ancient healing arts, I made my way to Maryland University of Integrative Health's amazing Health Promotion Master's program.
 Wow!
 And now it's time to put this education to work.
 I'm raring to go.
 I seek to create cultures of health and wellness based on integrative practices and enduring trust.

 What's Next...